Ear Surgery

 Final Word!

 Among five surgical procedures for pets, blepharoplasty is considered the most effective.
-Whether the disorder is hereditary or acquired, blepharoplasty is the best option.
+Blepharoplasty surgery is the best option whether the disorder is hereditary or acquired.
 But still, always follow your veterinarian's recommendation to fix the disorder.